AdityaSethi02/AdityaSethi02/README.md

 I am an aspiring Computer Science Engineer with hands-on experience in full-stack development, specializing in *React, TypeScript, and backend technologies like Node.js, Express.js, and Prisma*.
 I have built multiple web applications, do checkout!

-I am currently in final year pursuing a B.Tech in Computer Science from MIT-WPU, aiming to secure internships where I can further hone my skills and contribute to impactful projects.
+I am currently in final year pursuing a B.Tech in Computer Science from MIT-WPU, aiming to secure opportunities where I can further hone my skills and contribute to impactful projects.

 ## 🔧 Technologies & Skills